muquit/go-xbuild/README.md

 # go-xbuild

-A bash script to ross compile Go projects without the complexity of [GoReleaser](https://goreleaser.com/)
+A bash script to ross compile Go projects without the complexity of [GoReleaser](https://goreleaser.com/).
+For [Go](https://go.dev/) port of this script, please look at: https://github.com/muquit/go-xbuild-go

 It was written from the frustration of using [GoReleaser](https://goreleaser.com/).
 I don't release often, whenever the time comes to release using GoReleaser,